 Bullying, teasing, or harassing is distinguished from other forms of childhood trauma because it represents a sustained pattern of behavior, as opposed to an isolated event (Pinheiro 2006).
 The questions related to bullying were only asked of male respondents.
-Almost half of men in both sites (45 percent in Dili and 46 percent in Manufahi) indicated that they had ever been bullied, teased, or harassed as children.
-A similar percentage in both sites had ever bullied, teased, or harassed others during childhood (44 percent in Dili and 42 percent in Manufahi).
+Almost half of men in both sites (45 percent in Dili and 46 percent in Manufahi) indicated that they had ever bullied, teased, or harassed other children.
+A similar percentage in both sites had ever been victims of bullying or teasing themselves (44 percent in Dili and 42 percent in Manufahi).